 - GIMP: Powerful image/photo editor like Photoshop.
 Not necessarily appropriate for a casual user who just wants to crop some photos.
 The scripting allows for complex plugins and automation.

 - Paint.NET is a fantastic alternative to GIMP for those weary of the learning curve (or the name).
 It is easy to use and really polished, and I often use it instead of GIMP for certain quick tasks.

 - Inkscape: Really nice vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.

 - YACReader: Comics reader organizes as well as displays comics.
 Reads every popular format: cbr, cbz, cb7, pdf, etc.

 - SpeedCrunch: Calculator with FAST start-up and plenty of functionality.
 This is the first app I reach for when I need to do some simple math.

 - If you want the power of an HP RPN calculator, try HP Prime Virtual Calculator.
 It is a straight-up emulator of the HP Prime, delivered officially by HP itself.
 Honestly, it seems somewhat silly to use this on a computer where you can use full blown math programs though.

-- Gnuplot: Command-line driven plotting/graphing program that can make amazing graphs.
+- Gnuplot: Runner up is this command-line driven plotting/graphing program that can make amazing graphs.
 It isn't easy to use, per se, but it is incredibly powerful.
 It's good to have in the toolbox if you are serious about math and data.

-TortoiseGit: Graphical interface for Git, if that's your
+- Related is TortoiseGit: Graphical interface for Git, if that's your thing.

 Additional Python Packages